Please contact Dede Cooper at [email protected] or Diaje Hart at [email protected] for more information on how to be a Birdies for Charity partner.

 Raleigh International Bermuda

-Raleigh’s vision is of a Bermuda where young people work together, regardless of social background and culture – challenged to raise their aspirations, supported to believe in themselves and inspired to be part of a global community active in making their world a better place.
+Raleigh International Bermuda (Registered Charity # 710) was founded in 2004 by Michael Spurling.
+The programme structure and philosophy of the Bermuda organisation are based on internationally recognised principals of experiential learning and are designed to help young people develop skills and self confidence in a fun yet challenging environment beyond the classroom and workplace.
 Our goal is to empower young Bermudians to set positive goals and take control of their lives.
-By helping them to see that they are stronger than they thought possible, they are able to realise their full potential and effectively manage the ‘day-to-day’ risks they face including drugs, alcohol, gang membership, crime, bullying, loss of motivation, low self-esteem, and lack of self-confidence.
+By helping them to see that they are stronger than they thought possible, they are able to realise their full potential and effectively manage the ‘day-to-day’ risks they face including drugs, alcohol, crime, bullying, loss of motivation, low self-esteem and lack of self-confidence.

 Saltus